 5. How to install a subwoofer

 A subwoofer is a specialized speaker that produces low-frequency sounds.
 It is extremely popular because of the rich, high-quality bass it adds to a system.
 Adding a subwoofer also helps improve the functioning of the audio system as a whole because it takes care of the low-frequency sounds that speakers generally struggle to produce.

-There are a number of types of subwoofers which also come in various sizes.
-Choose the right size of subwoofer that you can put in your car depending upon the amount of space that you have available.
+There are a number of types of subwoofers that also come in various sizes.
+Choose the right size of the subwoofer that you can put in your car depending upon the amount of space that you have available.

 The most common type of subwoofer is one that is unpowered and so requires to be hooked up to an external amplifier to draw power.
 Deciding on the best place to position the subwoofer in the car can be quite tricky since it usually requires a lot of space.